Azure Security

 --repository apps/checkout content/read content/write metadata/read metadata/write

-Tokens carry passwords (two for rotation), but the strong pattern is to skip token passwords entirely and let Entra-ID identities pull via AcrPull role assignments with managed identity — covered in section 8.
+Tokens carry passwords (two for rotation), but the strong pattern is to skip token passwords entirely and let Entra-ID identities pull via AcrPull role assignments with managed identity — covered in the CI/CD section.
 Use scope-map tokens where you genuinely cannot use Entra ID (a third party, an appliance), and rotate them:

 az acr token credential generate -r $ACR -n k8s-payments-puller \